Frequently Asked Questions

 • No. Provided we have space available, your child can begin school as soon as the admissions process is completed and a place has been offered.

-• We do often have spaces available in many of our year groups.
+• We do sometimes have spaces available.
 Please fill out the admission request form and we will get back to you with information if a grade has available space or if there is a waiting list.

 • It is possible upon consulation with the school.
 Six month minimum enrollments are generally considered best for learning continuity but we are aware that in an international setting the time may be shorter and accommodations and learning plans can be made.